runtimeverification/k/k-distribution/include/kframework/builtin/domains.md

-Note that only `andThenBool` and `orElseBool` are short-circuiting. `andBool` and `orBool` may be short-circuited in concrete backends, but in symbolic ackends, both arguments will be evaluated.
+Note that only `andThenBool` and `orElseBool` are short-circuiting. `andBool` and `orBool` may be short-circuited in concrete backends, but in symbolic backends, both arguments will be evaluated.

 ```k
   syntax Bool ::= "notBool" Bool          [function, total, klabel(notBool_), symbol, smt-hook(not), group(boolOperation), latex(\neg_{\scriptstyle\it Bool}{#1}), hook(BOOL.not)]